SyncfusionExamples/how-to-show-appointments-in-month-cell-using-custom-view-in-xamarin.forms-schedule/README.md

-# How to display schedule appointments in month cell using custom view in Xamarin.Forms?
+# How to show appointments in month cell using custom view in Xamarin.Forms schedule?

-This example demonstrates to display schedule appointments in month cell using custom view in Xamarin.Forms.
+This example demonstrates to show appointments in month cell using custom view in Xamarin.Forms schedule.